manju1201/swm/README.md

 ## Data Preprocessing
 The following preprocessing steps were applied to the dataset:
-- Removal of HTML tags
+- Removal of HTML tags and URLs
-- Removal of URLs
+- Removal of Punctuation adn Stopwords
 - Lowercasing
-- Removal of whitespace
+- Removal of whitespace and Special Characters
 - Removal of local chat words

 ## Algorithms Used